jklinges14/Cyber-Security/README.md

 You must research these security risks and use the security culture framework to develop a plan to mitigate the concerns.

 Cyber-Security-Assignments
-This consists of the assignments performed under Cyber Security courseT
+This consists of the assignments performed under Cyber Security course

 Assignment I:  Modified Caeser Cipher simulation using Scilab